cyberark/conjur/docs/tour.md

 Use your account information to configure the connection to the Conjur server.
 The URL listed below is for the hosted solution, but if you have your own Conjur server then replace it with your server's URL.
-The `CONJUR_ACCOUNT` value should be replaced with your own Conjur account ID.
+The `CONJUR_ACCOUNT` value should be replaced with your own Conjur account ID, which is usually the same as your email address.

 {% highlight shell %}
 $ export CONJUR_APPLIANCE_URL=https://possum-conjur.herokuapp.com
-  $ export CONJUR_ACCOUNT=my-conjur-account
+$ export CONJUR_ACCOUNT=your-conjur-account-id
 {% endhighlight %}

 {% include toc.md key='login' %}